aayushi-2091/aayushi-2091/README.md

 ###

-<p align="left">✨ Creating bugs since 2016🐛<br>📚 I'm currently learning the ins and outs of web development, diving deep into both frontend and backend technologies to craft robust and user-friendly applications💻🔰<br>🎯 Goals: To become proficient in full-stack development🧩💥<br>🎮 Hobbies: Crafting 🎨, Writing 📝, Photography 📷, Listening music 🎵</p>
+<p align="left">✨ Creating bugs since 2016🐛<br>📚 I'm currently working as a WordPress Developer, crafted 20+ websites dynamically and constant in learning of new tech, new ways of making myself better everyday💻🔰<br>🎯 Goals: To become proficient in full-stack development🧩💥<br>🎮 Hobbies: Crafting 🎨, Writing 📝, Photography 📷, Listening music 🎵</p>

 ###